Helping your child

 We believe that “homework” is a sharing process – home with school and school with home.
 We also have a responsibility to make a positive effect on the child’s attitude towards school and education.

 Initially pupils are encouraged to read and share books with their parents as often as possible, as the child becomes a more fluent reader, parents can encourage silent reading and monitor their child’s progress through discussion.

 All pupils have a reading record in which children, staff and parents can comment.
-Once they have read four times at home they see Mrs Hardy who gives them a Head Teachers sticker.

 In addition, children in KS1 & KS2 complete an open ended weekly homework task relating to a work topic in school.
 It is handed out on a Friday and expected to be completed and handed in by the following Thursday to be marked.

 Homework is very important, children are expected to work hard at school, however, they need the opportunity to “unwind” at home and have time to broaden their experiences through other activities e.g. brownies, cubs, sport, dance and clubs.

 This link to youtube clip could be used to help you support your children inhow they should say and learn the sounds for the letters of the alphabet and the consonant digraphs.